-- Unless otherwise given permission by your instructor, all cell phones and laptop computers must be turned off and placed out of sight.
-Personal electronic devices of any kind are not allowed once class has begun. - Text messaging is not allowed in the classroom, you will be asked to leave the classroom if you engage in text messaging. - During regular exams and the final, you must turn off all your cell phones, laptops, PDA's, ipads, etc. and put them in your backpacks and put your backpacks in the front of the class.
+- Unless otherwise given permission by your instructor, all cell phones must be turned off or turned to silent mode and placed out of sight. - Text messaging is not allowed in the classroom, you will be asked to leave the classroom if you engage in text messaging. - During regular exams and the final, you must turn off all laptops, PDA's, ipads, etc. and put them in your backpacks and put your backpacks in the front of the class.
+You must also turn off your cell phone and put it on the table.
 If you have an electronic communication device with you during the exam, you will receive a zero on the exam regardless of whether you use it or not.
 This is absolutely non-negotiable.